 In fact, a multi-university study found that subjects who took PS (Phosphatidylserine) saw improvements in cognition that included reasoning, learning, memory and recalling numbers, names and faces.

 This makes sense considering that phosphatidylserine is normally found in high concentrations in the brain, primarily in the neurons.
-You can also find it in Peak PS™.
+It is available as a nootropic supplement.

 As lead investigator Professor Stephen Robinson put it, “We know that if you have sleep apnea in midlife, you’re more likely to develop Alzheimer’s when you’re older, and if you have Alzheimer’s you are more likely to have sleep apnea than other people your age.”